 - “I’ve made your chocolate peanut butter, classic white, and pink Velvet into cupcakes!
-I bake them all around 20 min.
-The Chocolate are to die for.”
+I bake them all for around 20 min.
+The Chocolate is to die for.”

 - “I’ve baked your chocolate cake and vanilla cake in cupcake form, they both worked really well.
 Some recipes stick to the wrapper, but these don’t.
 I made the cookie dough and cookies and cream cake in cupcake form and I filled the cupcakes with cookie dough and cookies and cream.
 They were both delicious!”